Enjoy a timeless academic experience in Italy’s “Eternal City.”

-Coordinator of Student Life, St. John's Rome Campus
+Coordinator of Student Life and Social Media Manager, St. John's Rome Campus

-Cristina Cavalieri is the Coordinator for Student Life at St. John’s University Rome Campus.
+Cristina Cavalieri is the Coordinator for Student Life and Social Media Manager at St. John’s University Rome Campus.
 Cristina is bilingual and bi-cultural.
 She was born in the region of Piedmont, Italy and subsequently lived in the Chicago area from the age of nine to twenty.
-Cristina received her degree from Loyola University Chicago in International Studies, Italian Language and Literature, and a minor in Rome Studies.
-She has been working in American universities in Rome for over five years.
+Cristina received her Bachelor’s degree from Loyola University Chicago in International Studies, Italian Language and Literature, and a minor in Rome Studies and her Master’s in Business Administration from St. John’s University.
+She has been working in American universities in Rome for almost ten years.

 Cristina is passionate about facilitating deep immersion experiences for students through the organization of multiple programming initiatives.
 Through these immersion experiences, Cristina helps students learn about local practices and use their Italian language skills.

 She loves giving advice and recommendations regarding what students must see, accomplish, and eat in Rome and Italy in general.
-When asked what her favorite thing in Rome is, Cristina replied, “there are so many things, but one of my personal favorites is turning a corner and finding yourself in front of some beautiful monument, or the Roseto Comunale (rose garden) that houses over eighty different types of roses.”
+When asked what her favorite thing in Rome is, Cristina replied, “there are so many things, but one of my personal favorites is turning a corner and finding yourself in front of some beautiful monument or church, such as the Trevi Fountain or the Basilica Santi Giovanni e Paolo.”

 Coordinator of Academics & Program Development, St. John's Rome Campus